openstack-attic/identity-api/openstack-identity-api/src/markdown/identity-api-v3.md

 #### Authenticate: `POST /auth/tokens`

 Each request to create a token contains an attribute with authentication information and, optionally, an attribute section describing the authozation scope being requested.

-The first use case is where we want to authenticate a user from their credentials, optionally specifying a scope of either a project or domain for which to authorize the resulting token.
-Using the `password` authentication method the user is specified by `name` or `id`, plus `password`.
-If the user is specified by `name` and the user is owned by a domain other than the `default` domain then the domain of the user must also be specified (by either domain `name` or `id`).
+Authentication is performed by specifying a list of authentication `methods`, each with a corresponding object, containing any corresponding attributes required by the authentication method.
+For example, to authenticate by `password`, the user is identified by `name` or `id`, in addition to including a `password`.
+If the user is specified by `name`, then the domain of the user must also be specified (by either domain `name` or `id`) in order to uniquely identify the user.

-The optional authorization scope is defined by specifying either a project (by specifying a `name` or `id` in `project` scope) or a domain (by specifiying a `name` or `id` in `domain` scope).
-If a project scope is specified by `name` and the project is owned by a domain other than the `default` domain, then an `id` or `name` in the `domain` attribute of the project scope must also be specified to uniquely identify the project.
-If both a domain and a project are specified, an HTTP 400 Bad Request will be returned.
-If neither a project or domain is provided for scope, the system will use the authenticating user to determine scope.
-If the user has a defined default project (`default_project_id`) attribute then this will be treated as the prefered authorization scope.
-If there is no default project defined, then the domain that owns the authenticating user will be treated as the prefered authorization scope.
+An authorization scope is optionally specified by either a project (by specifying a `name` or `id` in `project` scope) or a domain (by specifiying a `name` or `id` in `domain` scope).
+If a project scope is specified by `name`, then an `id` or `name` in the `domain` attribute of the project scope must also be specified to uniquely identify the project.
+If both a domain and a project are specified, an HTTP 400 Bad Request will be returned, as a token cannot be simultaneously scoped to both a project and domain.
+If neither a project or domain is provided for scope, and the authenticating user has a defined default project (`default_project_id`) attribute, then this will be treated as the prefered authorization scope.
+If there is no default project defined, then a token without a scope of authorization.

 Request (Project Scoping):